yungyuc/ynote/nsd/11arraydesign/arraydesign.rst

 where :math:`u^n` is the solution at the :math:`n`-th iteration.

-Now we can use Python to quickly implement the solver:
+Using the above formula, we are ready to implement the solver in Python.
+The code is short and straight-forward:

 .. literalinclude:: code/01_solve_python_loop.py
   :language: python